NSAMR/uk.ac.nsamr.journal/HOWTO: development.md

 * Sometimes you need to do this in the admin part of the site (you need to be logged in as journal admin):
     * Template files: Administration >> Clear Template Cache
 * If the SQL server won't start, try these things: [http://stackoverflow.com/questions/41309275/mysql-server-on-mamp-wont-start](http://stackoverflow.com/questions/41309275/mysql-server-on-mamp-wont-start)

-# Administrators for core repository
-* All NSAMR's repositories are publicly viewable
-* People who can merge pull requests to this repo are Helen, Steph and Hamilton (Note: make these be links)
-* NSAMR's webserver has push access to this repo and to uk.ac.nsamr, and requires a password to push and pull. ([@DeckOfPandas](https://github.com/DeckOfPandas) has this for now)
-* Helen also has push access from two personal machines
-* If you want to add a public key from another machine, send [@DeckOfPandas](https://github.com/DeckOfPandas) your public key to be added to NSAMR's account.
-(You *must* set a password for using your machine's private key if you want public key access to this repo.)

-# Live deployment
-To JSAMR committee members: The JSAMR website runs from a clone of this repo on NSAMR's webserver. *Do not ever ever ever* edit files on that machine except by pulling from this git repo.
-There are no exceptions to this.
-NSAMR'S IT team has the access details for this server in case you'd like to update the site yourself.